urbanopt/urbanopt.github.io/usage/residential_workflows/single_family_attached.md

 ![single_family_attached](../../doc_files/single-family-attached-1-1.jpg)
 ![single_family_attached](../../doc_files/single-family-attached-1-2.jpg)

-(Note that the footprint of the modeled unit is always rectangular even though the geojson footprint may not be.)
+(Note that the footprint of the modeled unit is always rectangular even though the geojson footprint may not be.
+See [Other Assumptions](residential_workflows#other-assumptions) for more information.)

 For each unit of the building, an HPXML and OSM model is constructed.
 These OSM models are merged into a single OSM model, as shown below.